 As well as helping directly, Personal Tutors can direct you to the best person to solve a problem, including professional counselling services offered by the University and Student's Union.

 Thomas Parry Library

 The Thomas Parry Library http://www.aber.ac.uk/en/is/library/tp/ is situated on the Llanbadarn Centre, Aberystwyth.
-It supports the requirements of the staff and students of the Institute of Management, Law and Information Science.
+It supports the requirements of the staff and students on the Llanbadarn campus.
 The collections can be searched using the Primo Library catalogue http://primo.aber.ac.uk/ and requests for items to be posted sent to: email@example.com (free of charge).
 For further details visit the Distance Learners support page: http://www.aber.ac.uk/en/is/help/distancelearners/

 Access to Electronic Resources

 All the electronic resources for Information Studies can be found through Primo http://primo.aber.ac.uk/ where you can discover individual resources or cross-search a number of them at once.
 Primo includes key resources such as citation databases, e-journals and e-books, selected websites, subject gateways, data and media resources, news, reference materials and library catalogues.
 Visit the Information Studies subject page to discover how to access and get started: